joeyvanlierop/golf/MILESTONE #3.md

 - Easy to run
     - The executable is very simple to run.
 All that needs to be provided is the file to parse:
   ```
-  $ ./golf test/parse.t7
+  $ ./golf test/check.t7
   ```
 - Meta-documentation
-    - A README is included in the root of the repository.
+    - A README is included in the root of the repository with an additional SPECIFICATION document.